Slavic speakers in Ottoman Macedonia: Integration in nation-states

 During the Paris Peace Conference of 1919, the Allies sanctioned Serbian control of Vardar Macedonia and accepted the belief that Macedonian Slavs there were in fact "Southern Serbs".
 The locals faced with the policy of forced serbianisation.
 Serbian authorities persecuted Bulgarian priests and teachers, forcing them to flee and replacing them by Serbian.
 Persons declaring Bulgarian identity were imprisoned or went into exile.
 In 1924 upon the League of Nations' demand, a bilateral Bulgarian-Greek agreement was signed, known as the Politis–Kalfov Protocol, recognizing the "Greek Slavophones" as Bulgarians and guaranteeing their protection.
 On February 2, 1925, the Greek parliament, claiming pressure from the Kingdom of Yugoslavia, which threatened to renounce the treaty about the Greek–Serbian Alliance of 1913, refused to ratify the agreement, that lasted until June 10, 1925.
 In 1927 the Mollov–Kafantaris population exchange agreement was signed and the bulk of the Slavic-speaking population in Greece was forced to leave for Bulgaria, and the Greeks of Bulgaria to Greece.
 Later the Greek governments began promulgating a policy of persecution of the use of Slavic dialects both in public and in private, as well of expressions of any cultural or ethnic distinctiveness.

-In this way the leading Bulgarian community in most of the area was reduced, either by population exchanges or by change of its ethnic identity.
+During the interbellum the foreign observers proceeded with describing the Macedonian Slavs as a nationally oblivious peasantry.
+Although in Vardar Macedonia a separate Macedonian consciousness was growing.
+In this part of Macedonia during World War II the communist Macedonian Partisans movement towards the end of what they called the National Liberation Struggle established the Socialist Republic of Macedonia as part of SFR Yugoslavia.